cosmos/testnets/bigbang-1/stargate-migration.md

 Paste your mnemonic after the prompt to restore your key.

+If you don't have the `seed`, you can export the private key using:
+`akashctl keys export <keyname>`

-If you have the private key saved to a file import using the following command:
+Save the contents to a file and use that to import into `akashd` using the following command:
 ```
 akashd keys import <key-name> <file-name>
 ```